tmikeschu/career-development-curriculum/module_two/feedback_ii.md

 * How might you reframe this feedback considering the impact?
 * We're thinking about this feedback knowing what the impact is already.
 How can you be more aware of impact while phrasing your feedback?

-### Communicating Feedback (20 mins)
+### Communicating Feedback
-Ask for the type of feedback you want
+Ask for the type of feedback you want - and prime yourself for triggers that could arise in response to it.

-Asking for the type of feedback you need to hear/prime yourself March inning -- some of this is review
+Review how to conduct a feedback conversation:
 Open the conversation by getting aligned
 4 skills
 Discuss active listening -- TED talk?
 Close by committing to action

 How to have this conversation as a group retro vs. 1-on-1